trashbirdecology/luisdva.github.io/_posts/2018-04-07-dog-bump-chart.md

 {% endhighlight %}

 # Final plot
 This is what the final chart looks like.

 A lot of the media coverage of the recent rankings noted how French bulldogs have increased in popularity significantly, and this visualization really shows it.
+Yorkies show the opposite pattern.

 <figure>
     <a href="/images/akcranks.png"><img src="/images/akcranks.png"></a>